chromice/order.less/README.md

 ## Modular scale

-Modular scale library lets you define font size as a step on a double-stranded modular scale  as described in [More Meaningful Typography](http://alistapart.com/article/more-meaningful-typography) by Tim Brown.
+Modular scale library lets you set font size to a value on a double-stranded modular scale as described in [More Meaningful Typography](http://alistapart.com/article/more-meaningful-typography) by Tim Brown.

+### Examples

 You must import the library first: